-Temping is also a way to allow you to pursue your passion or a course, while helping you make ends meet.
+Temping is also a way to allow you to pursue your passion or a course while helping you make ends meet.

 It helps you find work when and where you want or need it.

-You may be hesitating between gig working (where you find temporary work opportunities advertised by employers directly on digital platforms), freelancing (where you self-employed and work on temporary assignments directly for employers) and temping (where you find temporary work opportunities through recruitment agencies).
+You may be hesitating between gig working (where you find temporary work opportunities advertised by employers directly on digital platforms), freelancing (were you self-employed and work on temporary assignments directly for employers) and temping (where you find temporary work opportunities through recruitment agencies).

-With temping, recruitment agencies are responsible for finding you suitable work opportunities, in line with your aspirations, qualifications and training.
+With temping, recruitment agencies are responsible for finding you suitable work opportunities, in line with your aspirations, qualifications, and training.
 Agencies have pre-established relationships with companies looking to hire temporary staff.
 They present your profile to the companies who can pick and choose who they’d like to hire.

 With gig or free-lancing platforms, you are the one responsible for finding work for yourself – in a nutshell, “sell” your abilities and make your profile stand-out for the crowds.
 That can be difficult if you have no prior experience.